killingbear999/chemical-reactor-foundation-model/README.md

 * Zihao Wang, Zhe Wu </br>
 * Paper: https://arxiv.org/abs/2405.11752 (we are working on the updated version) </br>

+If you have experimental data on chemical reactors, we invite you to collaborate with us to test our foundation model on your specific case.
+Our model has demonstrated impressive adaptability when applied to a photochemical reactor, and we are eager to explore its potential with a broader range of systems.

 **Requires: Python 3.11.3, Tensorflow Keras 2.13.0, Numpy, Sklearn, Pickle** </br>

 ### File description